swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

 import _SwiftSyntaxMacros

 public struct StringifyMacro: ExpressionMacro {
-  public static func apply(
+  public static func expansion(
-    _ macro: MacroExpansionExprSyntax, in context: inout MacroEvaluationContext ) -> MacroResult<ExprSyntax> {
+    of node: MacroExpansionExprSyntax, in context: inout MacroExpansionContext ) -> ExprSyntax {
-    guard let argument = macro.argumentList.first?.expression else {
+    guard let argument = node.argumentList.first?.expression else {
       fatalError("compiler bug: the macro does not have any arguments") }

-    return MacroResult("(\(argument), \(StringLiteralExprSyntax(content: argument.description)))")
+    return "(\(argument), \(literal: argument.description))" }
 }
-}
 ```

-The `apply` function is fairly small, because the `stringify` macro is pretty simple.
+The `expansion(of:in:)` function is fairly small, because the `stringify` macro is relatively simple.
 It extracts the macro argument from the syntax tree (the `x + y` in `#stringify(x + y)`) and then forms the resulting tuple expression by interpolating in the original argument both as a value and then as source code in [a string literal](https://github.com/apple/swift-syntax/blob/main/Sources/SwiftSyntaxBuilder/ConvenienceInitializers.swift#L259-L265).
 That string is then parsed as an expression (producing an `ExprSyntax` node) and returned as the result of the macro expansion.
 This is a simple form of quasi-quoting provided by the `SwiftSyntaxBuilder` module, implemented by making the major syntax nodes (`ExprSyntax` in this case, for expressions) conform to [`ExpressibleByStringInterpolation`](https://developer.apple.com/documentation/swift/expressiblebystringinterpolation), where existing syntax nodes can be interpolated into string literals containing the expanded Swift code.

 The `StringifyMacro` struct is the implementation for the `stringify` macro declared earlier.
 We will need to tie these together in the source code via some mechanism.
 We propose to name the module and `ExpressionMacro` struct name within the macro declaration following an `=`, e.g.,